-This course introduces students to the theory of the California Coordinate System and its application in modern surveying and geomatics practices; conversion of geodetic coordinates to and from state plane coordinates; zone to zone conversion; and converting lengths to and from the grid to ground.
-This course will also provide the student with the general background for areas of the land surveyor examination and the National Council of Examiners for Engineering and Surveying (NCEES) Land Surveyors-In-Training examination devoted to this topic.
+This course introduces students to the theory of the California Coordinate System and its application in modern surveying and geomatics practices, conversion of geodetic coordinates to and from state plane coordinates, zone to zone conversion, and converting lengths to and from the grid to ground.
+This course will also provide students with the general background for areas of the land surveyor examination and the National Council of Examiners for Engineering and Surveying (NCEES) Land Surveyors-In-Training examination devoted to this topic.

-Lecture Hours: 1 Lab Hours: None Repeatable: No Grading: L Recommended: ENGR 060 and SG 100 Advisory Level: Read: 3 Write: 3 Math: None Transfer Status: CSU Degree Applicable: AA/AS CSU GE: None IGETC: None District GE: None
+Recommended: ENGR 060 and SG 100 Advisory Level: Read: 3 Write: 3 Math: None Transfer Status: CSU Degree Applicable: AA/AS CSU GE: None IGETC: None District GE: None